THEKaminsky/fe-tester/README.md

 I'd also like to say - I did use the fetch api to pull in the employees originally.
 I repeatedly encountered the 429 error of too many calls too fast.
 Since I didnt have control over the api environment, I did the call once and just hardcoded the data.
 I'll leave the fetch in the code commented out so that its clear I know how to make an API call.
 I hope this is okay, it allowed for faster development with no api error slowing things down.

+## Requirements:

+[x] Show Table of Employees
+[x] Sortable Columns
+[x] Filterable Values
+[x] Separate display for detailed view of employee
+[x] Enter ID and see if employee exists and if their name starts with a vowel

 ## Known Bugs or Future Improvements

 Known Bugs: